Bridging Rendering and Generative Modeling with Monte Carlo Transport Scheduling: Introduction

 \section{Introduction}

-In recent years, diffusion-based generative models~\cite{Nichol:2022:GTP,Ramesh:2022:HTC,Rombach:2022:HRI,Saharia:2022:PTI,StableDiffusion} have achieved remarkable success in high-fidelity image synthesis, excelling at generating realistic and diverse images from text prompts or other conditions~\cite{zhang2023adding}.
-These models typically learn to approximate the data distribution via a stochastic denoising process, gradually transforming Gaussian noise into structured visual content through a reverse-time stochastic differential equation (SDE).
-Despite their empirical success, diffusion models remain largely empirical in nature: the denoising dynamics are data-driven, the latent representations lack physical interpretability, and the entire process is detached from the physical principles of image formation.
+Diffusion-based generative models~\citep{Song2021ScoreSDE,Ho2020DDPM,Karras:2022:EDS} have become the dominant paradigm for high-fidelity image synthesis, learning to reverse a noise-adding process that transforms Gaussian noise into structured visual content.
+Despite their empirical success, these models remain detached from the physical principles of image formation: the denoising dynamics are data-driven, and the intermediate states along the trajectory carry no physical meaning beyond the hand-crafted interpolation schedule.

-In contrast, physically based rendering (PBR)~\cite{CookBRDF} provides a principled foundation for realistic image generation grounded in light transport physics.
-Monte Carlo path tracing~\cite{rendereq}, a widely used approach in PBR, computes the rendering equation via stochastic sampling.
-The rendered image gradually converges from a noisy estimator to a clean, converged result as the number of samples increases.
-Interestingly, this refinement process, which starts from stochastic noise and converges to a clean image, is analogous to the evolution of diffusion-based denoising models (see Fig.~\ref{fig:NormalResult}).
-This observation naturally raises a fundamental question: